-- Shared ownership properties- for those who cannot afford to buy on the open market but have enough savings to buy a 25% share of a property, with the Pensions Board purchasing the remaining share. - Rental properties- for those who don't have enough savings to buy a property through shared ownership. - Supported housing- for those looking to live semi-independently.
+- Shared ownership properties- for those who cannot afford to buy on the open market but have enough savings to buy a 25% share of a property, with the Pensions Board purchasing the remaining share. - Rental properties- for those who don't have enough savings to buy a property on the open market or through shared ownership. - Supported housing- for those looking to live independently but within a Christian community.